• Art Magazine

 Camera Settings for portraits (aperture, ISO and shutter speed), video tutorial by Julia × Gil (@juliaandgil)

-sensor size also affects the image noise, which is a major challenge for mobile photographers who use smartphones and small, trerms Terms & Conditions are cameras.
-The advantage of a camera with a larger sensor (e.g. a DSLR-a digital Mirrors reflex camera) is the noise suppression at high ISO values.
+Sensor size also affects image noise, which poses a significant challenge for mobile photographers using smartphones and small Terms & Conditions camera) is noise reduction at high ISO values.

 sensor's pixel density also plays a role.
 The higher the pixel density, the more susceptible the camera is.
 In addition, long exposure times and shadows also contribute to noise, especially with a higher ISO value.
 The noise may not be shown in the light blue sky behind her motif, but even in the dark shadow under the chin of the person you photograph.